What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 Since the tire shop still needs to make a profit, you probably won’t earn as much per tire as selling them yourself to a private buyer.
 However, it’s still more money than you had before.

-You may have the most success by trying local tire shops that specifically advertise selling used tires.
-They may also have a sign stating “We buy tires and rims” just like places to sell gold locally.
+You may succeed most by trying local tire shops that advertise used tires for sale.
+They may also have a sign stating, “We buy tires and rims,” just like places to sell gold locally.

 If you just bought a new vehicle and are swapping the wheels out, you can also ask your preferred tire shop if the tires are still in “like new” condition.
 The shop might make an exception as they know the tire history and can probably sell them quickly.